 “Keep your red-headed temper under control.
 I don’t need more aggravation this morning.”

-I suddenly realized that my late arrival possibly kept me from wearing a bullet hole myself.
+It hit me.
+My late arrival may have kept me from wearing a bullet hole myself.
 Goosebumps broke out on my arms, and the bottom fell out of my stomach.
 Bullets, if they don’t kill you outright, hurt like hell.
 I know, firsthand.

 The coroner and his forensic crew arrived, interrupting Angus’ rant.
 He examined the body and took its temperature while his crew photographed, dusted the door and office for fingerprints, and took samples of various unmentionable body fluids.

 A young, female constable walked over to us and removed her facemask.
 She handed Angus a paper evidence bag and said, “Inspector, here’s the contents of his pockets.”
-Angus kept his facemask on as he looked inside and then passed the bag to me.
-His displeasure showed in the scowl on his face, now bigger than before.
+Angus kept his facemask on as he examined the contents and then passed the bag to me.
+His displeasure showed in the growing scowl on his face.

 The dead man had travelled light.
 The bag contained only three items—all smeared with blood—a big wad of money, a lock pick set, and a business card from Case Closed Investigations.
 Blimey, where did he get that?

 I ran my eyes over the body.
-I didn’t need my years of experience looking at cold bodies to know the cause of death.
+I didn’t need my years of experience seeing corpses to know the cause of death.
 “Looks like he took two rounds in the back with a large calibre weapon and bled out.”